 “The SOAR telescope was designed from the start to provide flexible instrument configurations, allowing it to respond quickly to events like this.

 “There are many astronomical surveys observing interesting transient events, as well as other events, such as last year’s kilonova detected by LIGO, which was also observed at SOAR.

 “Very soon, there will be even more interesting transient events from the Large Synoptic Survey Telescope (LSST) and other large-scale survey telescopes.”

 The LSST is a new telescope being built on the same mountaintop as the SOAR telescope with major funding from NSF: It will conduct a 10-year survey of the sky with a special emphasis on transient events.
-The SOAR telescope, located in Chile, is operated by Cerro Tololo Inter-American Observatory, a division of National Optical Astronomical Observatory, which is operated by the Association of Universities for Research in Astronomy Inc. under a cooperative agreement with the National Science Foundation.
+The SOAR telescope, located in Chile, is operated by Cerro Tololo Inter-American Observatory, a division of the National Optical Astronomical Observatory, which is operated by the Association of Universities for Research in Astronomy Inc. under a cooperative agreement with the National Science Foundation.

 The CTIO complex is part of the U.S. National Optical Astronomy Observatory (NOAO), along with the Kitt Peak National Observatory (KPNO) in Tucson, Arizona.
 NOAO is operated by the Association of Universities for Research in Astronomy (AURA), under a cooperative agreement with the National Science Foundation (NSF).
 NSF is an independent federal agency created by Congress in 1950 to promote the progress of science.